jdorn/json-editor/README.md

 ### format

-JSON Editor supports the following values for the `format` parameter for schemas of type `string`.
+JSON Editor supports many different formats for schemas of type `string`.
 They will work with schemas of type `integer` and `number` as well, but some formats may produce weird results.
 If the `enum` property is specified, `format` will be ignored.

-*  bbcode (requires SCEditor)
+JSON Editor uses HTML5 input types, so some of these may render as basic text input in older browsers:

 *  color
 *  date
 *  datetime
 *  datetime-local
 *  email
 *  hidden
-*  html (requires SCEditor)
-*  markdown (requires EpicEditor)
 *  month
 *  number
 *  range